-Administration for Trusts:
+Administration of Trusts:

-If your your family-member or friend used a Trust instead of a Will, then you will likely get to skip the entire probate process.
-If you are named as a Trustee, or successor Trustee, in the trust, then you have a fiduciary duty to properly administer the trust, distribute the assets, honor the deceased’s wishes, and file any necessary tax returns.
+If your family-member or friend used a Trust instead of a Will, then you will likely get to skip the entire probate process.
+If you are named as a Trustee, or successor Trustee, in the Trust, then you have a fiduciary duty to properly administer the trust, distribute the assets, honor the deceased’s wishes, and file any necessary tax returns.

 Who we Represent:

 In probate and trust administration we represent initial trustees, family members, successor trustees, beneficiaries, personal representatives, and executors, helping them navigate the difficult legal process of probate and trust administration.
 At the same time, if you are the beneficiary of a trust and have not received any information from the trustee, we can help you assert your rights.